accesso-Passport/ngx-daterangepicker-material/README.md

 ### minDate, maxDate

- >To set the minimal and maximal date, these options are a moment date
+ >To set the minimal and maximal date, these options are a dayjs date

 ### dateLimit